lb0o/website/content/en/docs/operations/talos/configuration/talosctl.md

 ## Prerequisites

-This guide assumes that you already have Talos OS installed, but not initialized, on several nodes.
+By the start of this guide you should have Talos OS installed, but not initialized (bootstrapped), on several nodes.
 These nodes should belong to one subnet or have public IPs.

-In this example the nodes of a cluster are located in the subnet `192.168.123.0/24`, having the following IP addresses:
+This guide uses an example where the nodes of a cluster are located in the subnet `192.168.123.0/24`, having the following IP addresses:

 - `192.168.123.11`
 - `192.168.123.12`